ClarissaBaciu/player_update_assignment/README.md

 4. Navigate to the project folder.

 3. Make sure to have the following information on hand: mac addresses for each device to update, the application names and version numbers, and the server URL.
-Create a CSV file like the following and save it as *input_file.csv*/\:
+Create a CSV file like the following and save it as *input_file.csv*:

-### Example CSV Input
+### input_file.csv
 ```
 mac_addresses,     id1,    id2,     id3,    music_app,  diagnositc_app, settings_app
 a1:bb:cc:dd:ee:ff,  1,      2,       3,     v1.4.10,        v1.2.6,         v1.1.5